-These slots will often be found on the part of the motherboard that is closest to the computer’s case IO shield.
+These slots will often be found on the part of the motherboard closest to the computer’s case IO shield.
 That’s because many expansion cards that go into PCIe slots expose some ports outside the computer.

 So What Does a PCIe Express Slot Look Like?

 The image above shows PCIe express slots.
 The PCIe express slots are long rectangular slots with many terminals inside.

 You can also notice that PCIe slots have different sizes.
 The larger the slot, the more PCIe lanes the slot often has.